MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

     - Allow RDP in the **Windows Firewall** -> **Allowed apps and features**, for **Domain and Private** networks.
     - Set the operating system's SAN policy on the on-premises VM to **OnlineAll**.

-In addition, when they run a failover they need to check the following:
+In addition, when they run a migration they need to check the following:

-- There should be no Windows updates pending on the VM when triggering a failover.
+- There should be no Windows updates pending on the VM when triggering a migration.
 If there are, they won't be able to log into the VM until the update completes.
-- After failover, they can check **Boot diagnostics** to view a screenshot of the VM.
+- After migration, they can check **Boot diagnostics** to view a screenshot of the VM.
 If this doesn't work, they should verify that the VM is running, and review these [troubleshooting tips](https://social.technet.microsoft.com/wiki/contents/articles/31666.troubleshooting-remote-desktop-connection-after-failover-using-asr.aspx).

 **Need more help?**